1. Keeping your readers

 Interestingly, Harris Poll conducted an online survey regarding purchasing behaviors.
 The results showed 67 percent of people were at least a little more likely to purchase an item that a friend or family member suggested via email or social media.
 Referral marketing is just one more way that a publisher can quickly and rather easily reach new customers by simply encouraging their readers to refer friends.

-Information such as income segment, purchase intent, and age are among some of the important pieces of information publishers need to gather in order to entice audience-seeking advertisers.
+Information such as income segment, purchase intent, and age are among the important pieces of information publishers need to gather to entice audience-seeking advertisers.

 5. Print versus digital

 Although it is common to assume that print is obsolete as digital publishing continues to grow, it is, for the time being, incorrect.
 For instance, 58 percent of online subscribers identify as primarily interested in reading print.
 Additionally, publishing revenues are generated from 60 to 80 percent of print sales.

 Publishers need to utilize the available information regarding their reader’s preferences and how they interact with their site and product line daily.
 Current technology allows publishers to understand what their customers want as well as to provide what they want.
 For instance, print-first subscribers are also interested in digital texts, while digital-first subscribers are also interested in print.